 A final word of caution: CAPP almost never approves requests for late withdrawals if the student has taken the final exam in a course.
 However, a student should not take this word of caution as an indication that she or he should purposefully miss a final exam because of a pending petition to drop.
 A student who misses a final exam because of a pending petition and then discovers that the petition was denied, will surely be in a worse position because the final exam grade will be calculated as an “F.”

 Change in Registration Grading Option from Pass/No Pass to Letter Grade or Vice Versa

-The final deadline for changing the grading option of a course from pass/no pass to a letter grade or vice versa is the end of the third week of classes or its equivalent for a given semester.
-Approval of requests to change enrollment status after the deadline are rare.
+The final deadline for changing the grading option of a course from pass/no pass to a letter grade or vice versa is the end of the third week of classes or its equivalent for a given term.
+Approval of requests to change enrollment status after the deadline is rare.

 Time Limits for Registration-related Requests

 Exception requests for retroactive change of an official registration for a semester or special session must be submitted no later than 24 months from the last day of final examinations for the semester or special session in question.
 If appropriate, the time limit can be waived by the dean of the academic unit in which the student is seeking a degree, but may not be waived if the courses in question occurred longer than five years previously.